KekmaTime/IronKey/README.md

 - **Uppercase Characters**: Use the arrow keys to toggle between "Yes" and "No".
 If "Yes" is selected, the generated password will include uppercase alphabetic characters.

-Once you've set your desired options, press the "Enter" key to generate the password.
-The generated password will be displayed on the screen and copied to your clipboard.
-It will also be saved to a file in your home directory for future reference.
+After generating a password, you will be taken to a second screen where you can choose to export your password history to JSON or CSV format.
+Use the arrow keys to select your desired option and press "Enter" to confirm.
+The exported file will be saved in your home directory.

+To copy the generated password to your clipboard, simply press `Ctrl+C` in the second screen.
+The password will be copied, and you can paste it wherever needed.